 - Are they focused on any subjects or activities?

 - Do they have friends, and how do they interact with others?

-Every child is different, so there isn't a one-size-fits-all approach.
+Everyone is different, so there isn't a one-size-fits-all approach.
 Your doctor might need to try a few therapies to find one that works.

 Treatments can include:

 Medicine.
-There aren't any drugs approved by the FDA that specifically treat Asperger's or autism spectrum disorders.
+There aren't any drugs approved by the FDA to specifically treat Asperger's or autism spectrum disorders.
 Some medications, though, can help with related symptoms like depression and anxiety.
 Your doctor may prescribe some of these:

 - Selective serotonin reuptake inhibitors (SSRIs)

 - Stimulant medicines